francescobilotta/Enterprise-level-ReactJS-Typescript-Redux-Boilerplate-Dashboard-App/README.md

 # Enterprise-level ReactJS+Typescript+Redux Boilerplate Dashboard App
 ---
 This app aims to be a sort of boilerplate for my enterprise-level future projects.
 It implements: best practices, patterns and design; latest technologies and optimal scalable modular architecture.
+It has been deployed on Netlify and packaged in a hub.docker.com repository.

 * ***Live Demo***